-Although the above measures are intended to focus our available resources on the areas of greatest risk, using available intelligence, the Service will not be able to fulfil a food inspection programme in accordance with the requirements of the Food Law Code of Practice (England) and this discrepancy is covered in greater detail under section 4: Resources.
+The above measures are intended to focus our available resources on the areas of greatest risk, using available intelligence, and as such the Service will not be able to fulfil a food inspection programme in accordance with the requirements of the Food

-- 3.1.3 The Service has assessed the value of carrying out unannounced inspections as opposed to announced inspections.
+Law Code of Practice (England).
+This discrepancy is covered in greater detail under section 4: Resources.

+- 3.1.3 The Service is aware of a number of high risk food and feed manufacturing businesses within its local authority area that are partnered with other Trading Standards Services through Primary Authority Partnerships.
+It is the case with these businesses that they are subject to the audit and control of their respective Primary Authority Trading Standards Service and that Service takes on the responsibility for ensuring the business is compliant.
+It is also the case that interventions carried out by this Service at such businesses, and any post intervention work we would otherwise undertake with that business, can be limited by the scope of controls imposed by any Primary Authority agreement.
+In such circumstances this Service will not include such businesses in its risk based intervention programme.
+We will, however, ensure any intelligence received locally is passed on to the relevant Primary Authority Service to enable them to take the necessary steps to ensure the business they have responsibility for is legally compliant. - 3.1.4 The Service has assessed the value of carrying out unannounced inspections as opposed to announced inspections.
 It applies the following policy on animal feed and food inspections and audits: - (a) Where official controls take the form of an audit or there is a need to have the feed or food business operator present e.g. so that records can be examined then such visits will be announced.
 In these cases prior notification will be kept to a minimum. - (b) In all other cases and in particular where previous visits or intelligence suggests that serious non-compliances have occurred, visits will be unannounced.
 All establishments will be subject to ad hoc visits which will be unannounced.